CnesUvsqAstroide/ASTROIDE/README.md

 ## Queries Examples

-These are some correct ADQL queries that you can refer to test in ASTROIDE.
+These are some correct ADQL queries that you can refer to execute queries in ASTROIDE.

 You can save only one query in a text file and run your application using `fr.uvsq.adam.astroide.executor.AstroideQueries`.